Parliamentary agent

 Parliamentary agents are solicitors who are licensed (together with the firms they belong to) by the Houses of Parliament in the United Kingdom to draft, promote or oppose private bills.
 Private bills are a specific class of legislation promoted by organisations outside Parliament to obtain powers for themselves that differ from the general law.

 History

 In 1836, due to the obvious conflict of interest, the Clerks of the House were debarred from carrying out what had been a lucrative line of agency work.
-Parliamentary agents expanded into the space left by the clerks and formed the Society of Parliamentary Agents in 1840.
+Parliamentary agents expanded into the space vacated by the clerks and formed the Society of Parliamentary Agents in 1840.

-The high point for parliamentary agency work was during the mid 19th century during the rise of the railway industry, as these companies often needed parliamentary powers in building and running their operations.
-This was a source of political controversy, since railway directors were becoming seen to be overly powerful, leading the prime minister at the time, William Ewart Gladstone, to identify parliamentary agents as ‘the deeper power in opposition’.
+The high point for parliamentary agency work was during the mid-19th century, during the rise of the railway industry, because railway companies often needed parliamentary powers to build and run their operations.
+That was a source of political controversy, in that railway directors were increasingly seen as becoming overly powerful, leading the prime minister at the time, William Ewart Gladstone, to identify parliamentary agents as "the deeper power in opposition".